Greencats0/university/3/Fall/MATH-338/notes/day_8.md

 	- $\alpha = P(we\, claim\, H\textsubscript{1}\, is\, true | H\textsubscript{0}\, is\, true)$
 	and find the region in the sampling distribution under H\textsubscript{0} corresponding to that $\alpha$ value.
 4. If the observed value of `T` is in that region, conclude H\textsubscript{1} is true.
 Otherwise, conclude H\textsubscript{0} is true

+\underline{Critical region:} a range of values that corresponds to the rejection of the null hypothesis at some chosen probability level.

 ### Example